SCHOLARSHIPS for STUDYING IN CANADA

 Contact Betsy Arntzen before beginning the application process.

-The French Immersion Scholarship Fund supports the travel expenses of undergraduate French majors who will study French in a French-speaking country in a total immersion setting.
+The French Immersion Scholarship Fund supports the travel expenses of undergraduate French majors who will study French in a French-speaking country in an immersion setting.

 Applications are available at the department of Modern Languages and Classics in 201 Little Hall.